arulami/Calabash-android/Zenly-app/README.md

  $ calabash-android run Zenly\ Locator\ Realtime\ GPS_v1.1.91_apkpure.com.apk --tags @reinstall

 ```
-  1. Configure your email in email app to send emails
+  1. Manually Configure your email in email app to send emails
-  2. Authenticate Zenly by receiving SMS
+  2. Manually configure and Authenticate Zenly by receiving SMS
   3. Test the Zenly app for location sharing if you want in emulator using below cmd:

 ```